CUBRID/cubrid-manual/en/api/cci.rst

-:custom-meta-keywords: CCI driver, database c driver, cubrid cci, cubrid c driver
+:meta-keywords: CCI driver, database c driver, cubrid cci, cubrid c driver
-:custom-meta-description: CUBRID CCI (C Client Interface) driver implements an interface to enable access from C-based application to CUBRID database server through broker.
+:meta-description: CUBRID CCI (C Client Interface) driver implements an interface to enable access from C-based application to CUBRID database server through broker.
 It is also used as back-end infrastructure for creating tools (PHP, ODBC, etc.) which use the CAS application servers.

 .. _cci-overview: